Hemp seeds have a mild, nutty flavor. Hemp milk is made from hulled hemp seeds, water, and sweetener. Hemp oil has a strong "grassy" flavor.

 Magnesium plays an important role in over 300 enzymatic reactions within the body, including the metabolism of food and synthesis of fatty acids and proteins.
 Magnesium is involved in neuromuscular transmission and activity and muscle relaxation.

-Research suggests that people experiencing premenstrual syndrome may be able to alleviate symptoms such as bloating, insomnia, leg swelling, weight gain and breast tenderness by ensuring an adequate intake of magnesium.
-Magnesium combined with vitamin B6 appears to be most efficacious in these instances.6
+Research suggests that people experiencing premenstrual syndrome (PMS) may be able to alleviate symptoms such as bloating, insomnia, leg swelling, weight gain and breast tenderness by ensuring an adequate intake of magnesium.
+Magnesium combined with vitamin B6 appears to be most efficacious in these instances.

 How to incorporate more hemp into your diet

-Hemp seeds should be should be kept in an airtight container in a cool, dry place.
+Hemp seeds should be kept in an airtight container in a cool, dry place.
 Most hemp products need to be refrigerated after being opened.

-To avoid damaging the fatty acids, shelled hemp seeds should not be heated above 350 °F.
+To avoid damaging the fatty acids, shelled hemp seeds should not be heated above 350 °Fahrenheit.

 Quick tips for using hemp: